-$R{eH}$ : Specified minimum yield stress of the plate material, in N/mm.
-A lower specified minimum yield stress may be used in this slenderness criterion provided the requirements specified in Sec 3 and Sec 4 are satisfied for the strake assumed in the same lower specified minimum yield stress value.
+R{eH} : Specified minimum yield stress of the N/mm^2 . plate A lower specified minimum yield stress may be used in this slenderness criterion provided the requirements specified in Sec 3 and Sec 4 are satisfied for the strake assumed in the same lower specified minimum yield stress value.